lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 * Deploy the user registry (ISDS/LDAP) and runtime database (HVDB).

-  * Temporary services can be deployed using the verify access demo containers, an exampele deployment is available `here <https://github.com/IBM-Security/verify-access-container-deployment/blob/master/kubernetes/ivia-minikube.yaml>`_.
+  * Temporary services can be deployed using the verify access demo containers, an example deployment is available `here <https://github.com/IBM-Security/verify-access-container-deployment/blob/master/kubernetes/ivia-minikube.yaml>`_.

 * [Optional] Deploy the Verify Identity Access Operator to manage runtime containers and configuration snapshots.